Essential Namibia Wildlife Safari

 - The species mentioned in the itinerary represent only some of the possible ones we may see on the tour, however, none of these can be guaranteed even though every effort will be made where possible to locate them.
 A full list of possibles appears on your checklist.

-Tour ends in Windhoek on the afternoon of the last day of the tour in time for afternoon flights back to Johannesburg (and evening transcontinental flights).
+Tour ends in Windhoek on the afternoon of the last day of the tour in time for afternoon flights back to Johannesburg or other destination (and evening transcontinental flights).
 Please check with us before booking any flights.